BRATTLEBORO -- By the time Tropical Storm Irene had inundated the region, the town of Brattleboro seemed like a city under siege.

 Stevens and Associates, who she now works for, was called in to do an assessment of the building, and though it looked like a total loss, it was determined the building could be saved.

 "It quickly turned into this hopeful optimistic dreaming," she said.
-"It was a tragedy, but we now have the
+"It was a tragedy, but we now have the opportunity to do something great with this building.

 Even though the devastation was breathtaking, said Goldberg, he had no doubt the building would be rebuilt, he just hoped it would be more than it was before the fire.